-1.2.5 World Boccia Cup
+1.2.5.
+World Boccia Cup

-World Boccia Cup (formally known as World Open) events take place in each year of the quadrennial.
-There will be a minimum of 4 events per year with no restrictions on which region they must be held in although BISFed will aim to hold an event in America, Asia & Oceania, and Europe.
+World Boccia Cup events take place in each year of the quadrennial.
+There will be a minimum of 4 events per year with no restrictions on which region they must be held in although World Boccia will aim to hold an event in America, Asia & Oceania, and Europe.
 There is no restriction on which region a member must compete in.
 Entry to the events is prioritised based on world ranking position.